Central-acting agents | Beacon Health System Central-acting agents | Beacon Health System

 When central-acting agents are used

-Central-acting agents are often prescribed in combination with other medicines if other medicines have not helped lower blood pressure.
+Central-acting agents are often used with other medicines if the other medicines have not helped lower blood pressure.

-Central-acting agents also may be used to prevent, treat or improve symptoms of other heath conditions, such as:
+Central-acting agents also may be used to prevent, treat or improve symptoms of other health conditions, such as:

 • Attention-deficit/hyperactivity disorder (ADHD).

-• Drug withdrawal, such as from opioid pain medicines.
+• Medicine withdrawal, such as from opioid pain medicines.

 • Hot flashes in menopause.